-As shown by 1 the IICF is part of a series of documents covering Connectivity concerns.
-The IICF addresses connectivity as a key cross-cutting concern of IIoT as described by 2.
-Security considerations for connectivity are described in 3.
-Architectural patterns using connectivity and security are described in 4.
+The IICF addresses communications as a key cross-cutting concern of IIoT systems, in particular those related to connectivity, as described by the Industrial Internet Reference Architecture (IIRA).
+Security considerations for connectivity are described in Industrial Internet Security Framework (IISF).
+Architectural patterns using connectivity and security are described in the Industrial Internet Reference Architecture (IIRA).
 This figure also shows how other documents extend from the IICF in covering connectivity related issues in the respective areas.
+Communications- and connectivity-related terms used in this document and their respective definitions are provided in a common Industrial Internet Vocabulary document shown in Figure 1-4.